Rethinking Visual Autoregressive Sampling with Information-Grounding Guidance: Experimental Results

 \textbf{Fixed guidance schedule.} To assess the importance of choosing the right guidance schedule, we replaced the default schedule in \cite{tian_visual_2024} with a fixed schedule.
 Specifically, we set the guidance scale $\gamma_k$ at every scale level to $1.85$.
 This change turns out to be detrimental to the model's performance, with a worse FID, evenness, and divergence compared to the vanilla implementation.
 This result is a testament to the major role that the ratio-based guidance schedule plays in the efficacy of $\methodname$ and, quite likely, also \textsc{CFG}.

 \textbf{Sliding-window guidance.} The original implementation of $\methodname$ performs a global attention computation at each scale level (see Equation~\ref{eq:igg}).
-Inspired by the successes of localised attention mechanism in NLP \citep{beltagy_longformer_2020}, we implemented a variant of $\methodname$ which utilises a \textit{scale-wise 2-D sliding window} for attention computation, where the size $s_k$ of the sliding window is scaled accordingly at step $k$.
-In our experiment, we set $s_k := \sqrt{h_kw_k}$.
+Inspired by the successes of localised attention mechanism in NLP \citep{beltagy_longformer_2020}, we implemented a variant of $\methodname$ which utilises a \textit{scale-wise 2-D sliding window} for attention computation.
+Compared to NLP-based sliding-window attention, there are two notable changes: (1) as token maps are inherently 2-D grids, the sliding window is consequently a 2-D sub-grid; (2) to account for the growth in scale at each sampling step, the size $w_k$ of the sliding window is scaled accordingly at step $k$.
+In our experiment, we set $w_k := \sqrt{h_kw_k}$.
 The result of the experiment does not indicate any non-negligible improvement from the original implementation.
-Despite this, we expect that the computational cost saved through using localised attention will become greatly beneficial for sampling high-resolution images (e.g., $1024\times1024$), since the model will then likely need to predict more token maps at greater sizes.